linuxserver/docker-documentation/docs/selkies/components/pixelflux.md

 ### Damage detection

-- **X11:** each stripe's pixels are hashed (xxh3) every frame, a changed hash marks the stripe dirty.
+- **X11:** on the DRI3 path the Damage extension reports whether anything was drawn since the last frame, so nothing is hashed.
+On the XShm path each stripe's pixels are hashed (xxh3) every frame, a changed hash marks the stripe dirty.
 Continuously changing regions enter a "damage block" state that skips re hashing for a configured number of frames to save CPU.
 - **Wayland:** no hashing needed, the compositor knows exactly which rectangles clients damaged and maps them to stripes.
 - A fully idle screen takes a fast path that skips the encode thread pool entirely.